 Atmosphere

-The atmosphere here has unquestionably changed over the years.
+The atmosphere here has undeniably changed over the years.
 It has definitely become more family friendly, being quite similar to Bundoran in the south of Ireland.
-During the summer there is a very jovial spirit around the town.
+During the summer there is a jovial spirit around the town.
 The beautiful beaches are awash with young families having fun before they descend upon the indoor amusement arcades.
-Come nightfall the town comes alive with good music and trad sessions.
-It may not have the same party atmosphere it once had but it certainly has a vibrant pub scene.
+At nightfall the town comes alive with good music and mighty trad sessions.
+It may not have the same party atmosphere it once had but it certainly still has a vibrant pub scene.

 Things to do in Portrush